 The resistance of the pressure valve can be accurately adjusted via the adjustment nut.
 When the adjustment nut is tightened, the valve will open later.
 This will increase the vacuum pressure threshold before the valve opens.
 The pressure valve can therefore be adjusted precisely to the strength of the dustbin and the power of the vacuum cleaner.

-For a cyclone filter system to work properly, the anti-crush pressure valve must remain closed.
-A valve that opens continuously is a sign that the negative pressure is too high.
+For a cyclone filter system to work properly, the anti-crush pressure valve must remain closed during normal use, otherwise dust will still end up in the vacuum cleaner.
+A valve that continuously opens is a sign that A. the spring resistance isn’t set correctly or B. the negative pressure is too high (for example, because dust is being sucked through a dust port that is too small).
 In those cases, a number of things can be done:

-- Let the vacuum cleaner run at a lower speed.
-Not too low, because there must be a minimum vacuum level in the dustbin.
+- Lower the suctions power of the vacuum cleaner.
+Not too low, because there must be a basic vacuum pressure in the dustbin for proper operation.

 - Use a shorter hose on the side inlet of the filter.
 A hose creates air resistance: the longer the hose, the greater the air resistance.
-Greater air resistance creates a greater negative pressure inide the dustbin.
+Greater air resistance creates greater a vacuum pressure.

 Minimum strength of the dustbin: